APPLICATION DEADLINE: January 1, 2019 at 11:59 pm

 AFRICANA STUDIES TRAVEL GRANTS

 Lehigh has funding available for College of Arts and Sciences students who are interested in traveling abroad.
 One of the objectives in providing these grants is to enhance the diversity of the pool of University students who are given the opportunity to engage in these experiences.
 Preference will be given to students with financial need.
 Financial need is determined by the Office of Financial Aid in the categories of low, medium and high need.
 In most cases, preference will be given to Africana Studies majors and minors who are going on credit bearing, Lehigh faculty-led programs or individual research (non-credit bearing) supervised by Africana Studies faculty.
-The deadline for the application is NOW CLOSED.
+There is a rolling application.
 This application covers the following grants:

 The John Franchini grant offers $5,000 to College of Arts and Sciences students deemed as high need by the office of financial aid for credit-bearing travel abroad.
 Preference will be given to applications for Lehigh faculty-led, credit-bearing study abroad programs.
 There are two awards available for the summer of 2018.